-For a true hidden gem, you’re going to have to make a sharp turn off the high street, head down an unsuspecting cul-de-sac and totter off-the-beaten track to find The Old Stables Vintage Tea Shop in Chorley.
+For a true hidden gem, you’re going to have to make a sharp turn off the high street and head down an unsuspecting cul-de-sac to find The Old Stables Vintage Tea Shop in Chorley.
 With fun-loving staff and some distinctly vintage vibes, this cafe features gorgeous china teacups, adorable cupcakes and fab milkshakes, as well as hand-crafted decorations at every turn.
-It’s really no wonder this little cafe is the official number 1 coffee spot in Chorley!

 in Stow-on-the-Wold, the Cotswolds

 Lucy, whoever and wherever you are, you sure know how to put together a great tearoom!
 This Cotswolds treasure is much loved by customers and locals alike, partly due to its wonderfully middle English exterior, complete with a Union Jack flag.
 Here you can enjoy big fluffy scones and a warm coffee, all before a day sight-seeing around Stow-on-the-Wold!

 Steyning Tea Rooms

 in Steyning, West Sussex